pce-devel/huc/examples/asm/elmer/README.md

 * scd-bios-hello
   - A simple example of creating an ISO for a Super CD-ROM, and using the System Card BIOS.

+* scd-bios-hello-error
+  - An expansion of scd-bios-hello, using an error overlay to show a pretty screen when run with System Card 2.0 or earlier.

 ## Getting started with the "CORE(not TM)" PC Engine library